 which makes it much easier (and quieter) to understand the various origins/theories of the unique stone placements.
 At this writing, a new visitors' center is under construction,

 exhibits and of course an expanded shopping area.
 Our tour bus also drove by the impressive Windsor Palace with beautiful countryside and horse trails around it.

-The food was superb – Larry ordered a Rump Steak barbecue
+The food was superb – we ordered a Rump Steak barbecue

 the Shepherd Pie which was terrific.
 We were highly pleased with the food quality.
-We found many of the pubs are part of the Taylor-Walker
+We found many of the pubs are part of the Taylor-Walker traditional

 Afterwards we decided the best way to see London the following